 Now that you’ve got your ideas on paper (or you’ve thoroughly depleted your patience from sketching by hand), you may want to head to the computer to try some simple renderings.

 Flat design with perspective

 Maybe you’ve found some flat placeholder images you want to start working with right away.
-You can drop them into [insert your design tool of choice here].
-Then try adding a little perspective with the skew tool or placing smaller, blurred elements in the background to simulate depth.
-Maybe you draw some angled flat surfaces.
+You can drop them into [insert your design tool of choice here] then try adding a little perspective with the skew tool or try placing smaller, blurred elements in the background to simulate depth.
+Maybe you can draw some angled flat surfaces too.